WeWork pulls plug on its IPO

 The downgrade came two days after Adam Neumann resigned as CEO amid concerns of the company's corporate governance structure.
 Neumann's shares were given 20 times the voting rights of ordinary shareholders.

 Wall Street has previously raised concerns the company is burning through cash at an alarming rate.
-Sanford C. Bernstein & Co. analyst Chris Lane said in a recent note that the company had $2.5 billion of cash on its books at the end of June, and that it would run out of money during the second quarter if it continues its current cash burn rate of about $700 million per quarter.
+Sanford C. Bernstein & Co. analyst Chris Lane said in a recent note that The We Company had $2.5 billion of cash on its books at the end of June, and that it would run out of money during the second quarter if it continues its current cash burn rate of about $700 million per quarter.